 Puerto Vallarta has aged with vestiges of its former historic self while Riviera Nayarit is a planned resort community that is mostly new.
 Because of the similar names and the fact that the two "Vallartas" are close to each other, many tend to confuse the two.
 The reality is that Riviera Nayarit is a federally funded government project that began more than ten years ago.
 It now features a state-of-the-art marina, more than three miles of sandy beaches, deluxe resort amenities and shopping malls.
 Just beyond its commercialization are a variety of sleepy villages and lush natural beauty spanning nearly 200 miles, making it the complete Mexican destination of old and new, sophisticated and rugged.

-As you plan your next Mexico vacation at Villa del Palmar at the Islands of Loreto, you may be curious...
+If you find yourself on the vacation of a lifetime at Villa del Palmar at the Islands of Loreto this...